 One of the most exciting times in Seattle is during the spring season when we start to see the sun peek out more after a dreary winter.
 As a long-time local, I look forward to that first sunny, warm day that comes through in the spring.
 While there are still plenty of rainy days, there are also many more opportunities to enjoy the sun and be outside during spring in Seattle.

 For example, spring is the best time in Seattle to go whale watching.
 This is also the start of the baseball season, which is personally one of my favorite ways to spend a spring weekend.
 The tourists haven’t quite flocked to the city yet either, which is something to consider if you don’t like crowds.

+I love exploring springtime in Seattle, and I know you will too.
 Here are some travel tips for visiting the city this time of year and the best activities to do in Seattle in the spring.

-The information in this post has been checked and updated as of March 2021.
+The information in this post has been checked and updated as of January 2023.

 Spring in Seattle Travel Tips

 Yes, it still rains in Seattle in the spring, but that shouldn’t discourage you from visiting.
 You’ll find us locals out every weekend exploring the area.
 Here’s a short breakdown of the weather each month so you can plan your Seattle spring activities.

 I’ll be honest – March is still a bit dreary, as it’s the end of winter.
 That means you’ll likely experience rain, but there are still sunny days.
 The average temperature is between 42° and 52° F, which is pretty warm for winter in Seattle.

 There are tons of indoor activities to do during March.
 Another reason I recommend visiting Seattle in March is there are fewer crowds at tourist attractions.
 This is also the best time to see the famous cherry blossoms bloom.